delfick/simple-aws-lambda-maker/README.rst

     handler: "lambda_function.lambda_handler"

   functions:
+    prod:
       - name: test
         region: us-east-1
         description: "Test function"
         env:
           ONE: "1"
           TWO: "2"
         tags:
           three: "four"

       - name: test2
         region: us-east-1
         description: "Test function 2"
         env:
           ONE: "3"
           TWO: "4"
         tags:
           three: "four"

+    staging:
+      - name: test3
+        region: us-east-1
+        description: "Test function 2"
+        env:
+          ONE: "5"
+          TWO: "6"
+        tags:
+          three: "four"

-Here we are creating two functions, one called test and another called test2.
+Here we are creating three functions, called test, test2 and test3.

-They are both put into ``us-east-1`` and have different values for the ``ONE`` and ``TWO`` environment variables.
+They are all put into ``us-east-1`` and have different values for the ``ONE`` and ``TWO`` environment variables.

-Both also have the options in the ``function_defaults`` block, which includes a reference to a file relative to this file called ``./lambda_function.py``
+All of them also have the options in the ``function_defaults`` block, which includes a reference to a file relative to this file called ``./lambda_function.py``

 For example: